Stepsibling

+Charles and David are stepsiblings as they are joined by the marriage of their parents Ben and Agatha.

-Step-siblings are children born of two different families who have been joined by marriage.
-A male step-sibling is a stepbrother and a female is a stepsister.
-The step-siblings relationship is connected through law and is not a blood relation.
+Stepsiblings are children born of two different families who have been joined by marriage.
+A male stepsibling is a stepbrother and a female is a stepsister.
+The stepsiblings relationship is connected through law and is not a blood relation.

-Step-siblings are sometimes abbreviated informally as stepsibs.
+Stepsiblings are sometimes abbreviated informally as stepsibs.

+Terminology

+The prefix step originates from the old English "steop" meaning bereaved or orphaned.
+Today it refers to a blended family where children are from each parent's previous life.